-2. As a condition precedent to the effectiveness of this Agreement the City will annual discretionary bonus payment authorized in Ordinance 2006-508-E, to the base benefit of the Plan or as additional unfunded liability payments.
+3. Beginning with the first fiscal year after the Effective Date, the JPFPF shall apply at the City's discretion the Chapter 175/185 funds received annually, less the annual discretionary bonus payment authorized in Ordinance 2006-508-E, for the benefit of the Plan, including without limitation, to fund base benefits, to reduce the unfunded actuarial accrued liability, or to mitigate the City's annual required contribution to the Plan.
 The Chapter 175/185 funds shall continue to be used in this manner until the Chapter 175/185 funds have been used in this manner for a total of 7 fiscal years.
-If the City fails to make the minimum additional payment to the Plan during the seven year term where the Chapter 175/185 funds are used as described above, the

-3. Beginning with the first fiscal year after the effective date of this Agreement, the to the Share Plan described in Section E below.
+If the City fails to make the minimum additional payment to the Plan during the seven year term where the Chapter 175/185 funds are used as described above, the Board of the JPFPF shall have the option to distribute Chapter 175/185 funds received that year to the Share Plan described in Section E below, pay the annual discretionary bonus, or pay down the unfunded actuarial accrued liability as a contribution above those otherwise required.